andredrumond1995/react-nextjs-zustand/README.md

 ![Home page screenshot](public/screenshots/home-screenshot.png)

-> Tela inicial do Test App com Next.js, Zustand e Tailwind CSS.
+> Home screen of the Test App with Next.js, Zustand, and Tailwind CSS.

 ---